- You are here:

 Students interested in Public Relations have a rich and diverse field to study.

-Public relations encompasses many aspects, but it's best described as getting positive messages out to various "publics."
-That may be external communication, like for audiences of TV, newspapers, Twitter or Facebook, or internal communication, like employees or shareholders.
+Public relations is best described as getting positive messages out to various "publics."
+That may be external communication, like TV, newspapers and websites, or internal communication, like employees or shareholders.

 In the end, a public relations professional will wear many hats.
 On one day, you might be a spokesperson for the company for a media related item, on another day you might be publishing a website newsletter for workers.